FloreauLuca/floreauluca.github.io/blogpost2.md

 ![](Data/BlogPost/BlogPost1/OptiEasyProfile.png)

-As you can see, with my optimization, all the critical sections are reduced allowing the main thread to run without interruption.
+As you can see, with my optimization, all the critical sections are reduced, allowing the main thread to run without interruption.
-This example clearly represents the importance of optimization of the critical sections.
+This example represents the importance of the optimization of the critical sections.

 #### Lesson learned
-This project taught me a lot about the multi-threading and the way to optimized it with the critical sections.
+This project taught me a lot about multi-threading and the way to optimize it with the critical sections.